CERT-Polska/mwdb-core/docs/integration-guide.rst

 Building customized images
 --------------------------

-If you want to extend MWDB with new features using plugin system, it's always useful to be able to build your own customized Docker images.
+If you want to extend MWDB with new features using the plugin system, it's always useful to be able to build your own customized Docker images.

 There are two ways to do that: